Isabel May

 Isabel May (born November 21, 2000) is an American actress.
-She first gained attention as high school student Katie Cooper, one of the co-lead roles on the Netflix series Alexa & Katie (2018–2020), and gained further attention as co-lead character (and narrator) Elsa Dutton on the Paramount+ series 1883 (2021–2022), reprising the role as the narrator of its sequel series, 1923 (2022–2025).
+She first gained attention as high school student Katie Cooper on the Netflix series Alexa & Katie (2018–2020) as well as playing Elsa Dutton on the Paramount+ series 1883 (2021–2022).
+She reprised her role as Elsa Dutton as the narrator of its sequel series, 1923 (2022–2025).
+In 2026, she joined the Scream franchise starring as Tatum Evans, daughter of Sidney Prescott in Scream 7.

-Life and career
+Early life

+May was born on November 21, 2000, in Santa Monica, California.
 After auditioning for three years without landing a role, May and her parents decided to have her schooling done online starting in tenth grade so that she could concentrate on acting.
+Six months later, she was cast as Katie in Alexa & Katie as her first acting role, playing Katie Cooper, Alexa Mendoza's next-door neighbor and best friend.

+Career

-Six months later, she landed the role of Katie in Alexa & Katie with no acting experience and limited training.
-She later joined the cast of Young Sheldon as the love interest of Sheldon's brother Georgie.
-She stars as the party host in the independent film Let's Scare Julie, a 90-minute one-shot film produced in 2018, about scaring the reclusive girl next door at a Halloween party.
+May joined the cast of Young Sheldon as Veronica Duncan, the love interest of Sheldon's brother (Georgie).
+She appeared as the party host in the independent film Let's Scare Julie, a 90-minute one-shot film produced in 2018, about scaring a reclusive "girl next door" at a Halloween party.
 Run Hide Fight had its world premiere at the Venice Film Festival on September 10, 2020.

-In 2021, May starred as Elsa Dutton, the lead character and the show's narrator in the Paramount+ western limited series 1883, a prequel of Yellowstone.
-She received positive reviews from critics and was named as one of the most promising young stars in Hollywood by The Hollywood Reporter.
+In 2021, May played Elsa Dutton, the lead character and the show's narrator in the Paramount+ Western limited series 1883, a prequel of Yellowstone.
+She was named as one of the most promising young stars in Hollywood by The Hollywood Reporter.
 She later returned to role as the narrator for 1923.
 For her role, May won the Outstanding Actress in a Made for Television Movie/Limited-Series at the 24th Women's Image Network Awards.
-In 2022, May also appeared in a supporting role in the romantic comedy film I Want You Back.
+In 2022, May appeared in a supporting role in the romantic comedy film I Want You Back.

-In 2025 she was cast alongside Jennifer Lopez in the Robert Zemeckis directed The Last Mrs. Parrish.
-It was also reported that May would portray the daughter of Sidney Prescott in Scream 7.
+In 2025, May was cast alongside Jennifer Lopez in the Robert Zemeckis directed The Last Mrs. Parrish.

+In 2026, she joined the Scream franchise as Tatum Evans, the daughter of Sidney Prescott in Scream 7.